jackdewinter/pymarkdown/readme.md

 - 292x with sublists, does start sooner?
 - 292x with ordered lists?
 - 2-3 levels of lists with lazy continuation lines

-## Bugs - Tokenization

-- should be able to have tabs and not trigger bad tokens, should be excluded?
-- all leaf in all container
+- 296 and 297 - added in case for LRD, but need to test:
-- blank lines as part of bquote
+  - other types of blocks
-  - compare test_block_quotes_218 vs test_blank_lines_197a
-  - already fixed test_list_blocks_260, 257
+  - block, blank, then multiple blocks
+- test_link_reference_definitions_185f & test_link_reference_definitions_183f

 ## Bugs - Block Quote/List Interaction